 There is a token that represents right to transmit, which is transferred using a STANAG 5066 EOW (Engineering Order Wire) message.
 This means that the token can be transmitted without any protocol overhead and can be repeated for resilience.
-Additional messages to manage the token ring are sent using STANAG 5066 EXTENSION D\DPUs as specified in Annex C.
+Additional messages to manage the token ring are sent using STANAG 5066 EXTENSION D DPUs as specified in Annex C.

 The High Frequency Wireless Token Ring Protocol (WTRP) is a self-organizing Medium Access Control (MAC) protocol for HF wireless networks.
 The MAC protocol by which mobile stations can share a broadcast channel is crucial in wireless networks, especially for HF wireless networks where bandwidth is considerably lower than other types of wireless networks.
-WTRP is a MAC protocol derived from Ergen et al [1] and tailored for low-speed wireless networks.
-WTRP provides bounded latency.
-WTRP is efficient in reducing the number of retransmissions due to collisions and is fair in that each station uses the channel at least once for each ring traversal.
+WTRP is a MAC protocol tailored for low-speed wireless networks.
+WTRP ensures that each node gets to transmit at least once per ring traversal, preventing the lock-out that can occur with CSMA.
+WTRP is efficient in reducing the number of retransmissions due to collisions.

 All stations are connected on a single channel with common waveform operating on the same frequency.
 For waveforms with variable bandwidth a common bandwidth must be used by all stations.
-The frequency and bandwidth may be fixed or may be negotiated by ALE for all stations.
-For autobaud waveforms, transmission speed and interleaver may vary during operation or fixed values may be configured.
+The frequency and bandwidth may be fixed or may be negotiated by ALE for all stations, as set out in Annex J. For autobaud waveforms, transmission speed and interleaver may vary during operation or fixed values may be configured.

-WTRP requires that stations in a ring take turns to transmit for a specified maximum amount of Time, with an order of transmission that includes each node at least once.
+WTRP requires that stations in a ring take turns to transmit for a specified maximum amount of time, with an order of transmission that includes each node at least once.
 WTRP is robust against single node failure.
-WTRP is different from its parent protocol [1] in that it provides the notion of self-rings, that it supports connected networks with arbitrary connectivity, that there is no ring owner, and that stations can transmit more than once per ring cycle.
+WTRP is different from its parent protocol in that it provides the notion of self-rings, that it supports connected networks with arbitrary connectivity, that there is no ring owner, and that stations can transmit more than once per ring cycle.